Winter wheat: United States

 Winter wheat was brought to Kansas by German-Russian Mennonites in the 19th century.
 Bernhard Warkentin and Mark A. Carleton played a major part in the spread of winter wheat as a commercial crop.
 Warkentin organized mills in central Kansas and imported seed from Ukraine to meet growing demand.
-Carleton worked for the United States Department of Agriculture (USDA) as a crop explorer.
+Carleton worked for the United States Department of Agriculture as a crop explorer.
 He went to Russia to find other wheat varieties and worked with Kansas State University researchers to develop new ones.
 Winter wheat production quickly spread throughout the Great Plains, and was, as it still is, usually grown using the techniques of dryland farming.

 Effects of climate change

 For temperate climate zones such as Canada, increases in yields for winter wheat due to climate change are predicted.
 For Ukraine, where temperatures are increasing throughout the year and precipitation is predicted to increase, winter wheat yields could increase by 20–40% in the north and northwestern regions between 2010 and 2050.